duckdb/duckdb-web/docs/guides/python/jupyter.md

 ## Library Installation
 Four additional libraries improve the DuckDB experience in Jupyter notebooks.
 1. [Pandas](https://github.com/pandas-dev/pandas)
-    * Clean table visualizations and compatiblity with other analysis
+    * Clean table visualizations and compatibility with other analysis
 2. [ipython-sql](https://github.com/catherinedevlin/ipython-sql)
     * Convert a Jupyter code cell into a SQL cell
-    * SQL syntax highlighting
 3. [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy)
     * Used by ipython-sql to connect to databases
 4. [duckdb_engine (DuckDB SQLAlchemy driver)](https://github.com/Mause/duckdb_engine)
-    * Allows SQLAlchemy to connect to DuckDB
+    * Used by SQLAlchemy to connect to DuckDB

 ```python
 pip install duckdb